Publications

 On The Premises ~ April 2024

 I was thrilled when the editors of On The Premises invited me to be a guest writer.
 House Sitting by Betty features one of my favorite characters.
-Betty is an aging woman who must battle her inner demons as she struggles with major life challenges, until relief arrives in an unexpected form.
+Betty is an aging woman who risks a desperate solution to her struggles with addiction and homelessness, until relief arrives in an unexpected form.
 A version of this story placed as a Finalist in the San Diego Public Library Short Story contest in 2025.

 Elegant Literature ~ January 2024